junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

 >When registering the application, make sure that you set up **redirect URLs** within the **Authentication** blade.
 Redirect URLs vary depending on the target platform.
 >
 >![Screenshot showing redirect URLs in Azure Portal](./media/redirect-urls.png)
+>
+>For desktop and mobile applications, make sure you add `http://localhost` as redirect URL if you do not rely on authentication brokers.

 ## Basic usage